 The executive branch carries out and enforces laws.
-It includes the President, Vice President, the Cabinet, executive departments, independent agencies, and other boards, commissions, and committees.
+It includes the President, executive departments, independent agencies, and other boards, commissions, and committees.

 These organizations were established by congressional or Presidential action, and their functions are not limited to supporting a parent agency.